gvwilson/sensibleadventures/shapers/shapers.md

 So what is a rating?
 It's simply a number:
-0 if the character is average, positive if they're stronger than average or have better-than-average eyesight, and negative if they are smaller than average or particularly clumsy.
+0 if the character is average, positive if they're higher than average, and negative if they're lower.
 A positive rating is sometimes called a **[bonus](#g:bonus)**, and a negative one is sometimes called a **[penalty](#g:penalty)**.

 > **Example:**
-> Selwin is big and healthy,
+> Madica is big and healthy,
 > but not good with her hands and somewhat near-sighted
 > (which isn't surprising, considering that she's an elephant).
 > Her ratings are: